openenergymonitor/guide/source/setup/iotawatt.markdown

 ## 4. Wall Mount

-IoTaWatt can be optionally wall mounted using encloused braket.
+IoTaWatt can be optionally wall mounted using enclosed bracket.

 - Open IoTaWatt enclosure
 - Attach 'male' part of wall-mount bracket to IoTaWatt